journalovi/jovi-workflows/.github/ISSUE_TEMPLATE/90_tech-checklist.md

       - [ ] Verify the compilation works.
 On the repo page, go to Actions and click on the "XXX Publish" (XXX = Quarto/Idyll/etc) workflow on the left, then click Run Workflow and run it.
    - [ ] Verify that the "pages build and deployment" action is successful.
    - [ ] Check that the live version of the article is visible at http://www.journalovi.org/20XX-YY-ZZ (replace the last part with the repo name).
-- [ ] Ensure the paper contains a notice infobox at the top that the paper is under review and that the repository links in the notice are correct.
+- [ ] Ensure the paper contains a notice infobox at the top that the paper is under review and that the repository links in the notice are correct (by replacing the `20xx-repo-name` part with the repository name).

    In Quarto this looks like: